alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-19-what-should-son-do.md

 title: What should a son do who was raised by an ignorant family
 hijri: '1442-03-02'
 date: 2020-10-19
-source: Majmu' Fatawa Al-Shaykh Ibn Baz 28/239
+source: Majmu' Fatawa Al-Shaykh Abdul-Aziz Ibn Baz 28/239
 lang: en
 locale: en
 category: